Welcome to the Brazilian Football Blog: a foreigner’s take on the beautiful game.

 The blog is run by me, Brian Davidson.
 Economist by day.
 Brazilian football expert by night.
 I live in London and write this blog in my spare time.

-I love hearing travel stories so if you have been, or are planning to go, please get in touch.
+I love hearing travel stories so if you have been to Brazil, or are planning to go, please get in touch (especially if you are planning to go to any games).
 I’m also open to guest posts.
-To discuss this, advertising or anything else, feel free to write to me at firstname.lastname@example.org.
+To discuss this, advertising opportunities or anything else, write to me at firstname.lastname@example.org.

 I tweet and publish posts on Twitter (@brazilfooty) and Facebook.
 If you are interested in anything I have to say other than Brazilian football, you can follow me at @bdavidson101.
 And it this stage it is worth my pointing out the obvious: that this is a personal blog and that none of my views on here or any other social media platform the views of my employers, past or present.

 And that’s all I got.
 So enjoy the site.
 Happy blogging!
 If you are new to Brazilian football and need a primer on how it all works, check out my post on this topic.